 Many regional, remote and rural communities do not have the economies of scale to justify private investment in charging infrastructure.
 Without charging infrastructure, users in these areas will have fewer opportunities for electric vehicle uptake.

-cooperative and autonomous vehicle features.
+There is a lack of appropriate regulation, trials and physical infrastructure to enable the use of many cooperative and autonomous vehicle features.
 Without action, the benefits offered by cooperative and autonomous vehicles will be missed.